polyaxon/polyaxon/docs/templates/tutorials/gke_deployment/kubernetes_on_gke.md

     This is just a tutorial, please consult with your devops team on how to setup an NFS server with correct security.

-4. Get the ip address of the filers:
+4. Get the ip address of the filer:

     ```bash
     $ gcloud --project "polyaxon-test" compute instances describe polyaxon-nfs-vm --zone=us-central1-b --format='value(networkInterfaces[0].networkIP)'